kubermates-org/kubermates.github.io/content/docs/2025-07-06-quick-fixes-for-common-kubernetes-issues.md

 external_url: https://kodekloud.com/blog/quick-fixes-for-common-kubernetes-issues/
 post_kind: link
 draft: false
-tldr: If you’ve ever used Kubernetes in a real-world project, you've probably hit an error that made no sense at first glance — a Pod stuck restarting, a Service not routing traffic, or your app mysteriously vanishing from the internet.
+tldr: 1.
+CrashLoopBackOff — The Pod That Won’t Stay Alive 2.
+summary: '1.
+CrashLoopBackOff — The Pod That Won’t Stay Alive 2.
+Pending Pods — Scheduling Never Happens 3.
+Service Not Routing to Pods 4.
+ImagePullBackOff / ErrImagePull — Container Won’t Start 5.
+Deployment Rollout Stuck 6.
+Secrets Visible in YAML — A Security Misstep 7.
+Port Forwarding Doesn’t Work 8.
+RBAC: Access Denied Quick Commands for Any Issue Final Thoughts: Embrace the Errors Exploring System Architecture for DevOps Engineers Why KubeCon India 2025 Meant More to KodeKloud Linux: List Disks Linux: "cat" Command Linux Made Easy for DevOps Beginners From CFP to Stage:
+  Win Your Tech Talk Slot MCP Explained Simply: How AI Can Actually Do Things Now Still Not Job-Ready After Learning DevOps?
+What Is Kubernetes?
+Finally, a Simple Explanation!
 The good news?
 You’re not alone.
-summary: 'If you’ve ever used Kubernetes in a real-world project, you''ve probably hit an error that made no sense at first glance — a Pod stuck restarting, a Service not routing traffic, or your app mysteriously vanishing from the internet.
-The good news?
-You’re not alone.
 This guide walks you through the most common Kubernetes problems developers and DevOps teams face — and more importantly, how to fix them quickly.
 Whether you''re new to Kubernetes or scaling your first production app, consider this your essential cheat sheet.
-Symptoms: Your Pod starts, crashes, restarts, and repeats the loop.
-Why it happens: How to fix it: Pro Tip: If your app needs time to boot, adjust initialDelaySeconds in your probe.
-Symptoms: Your Pod stays in Pending status forever.
-Why it happens: How to fix it: Look for reasons like Insufficient CPU.
-Symptoms: You created a Service, but can’t reach your app.
-Why it happens: How to fix it: If it shows <none> , your Service isn’t routing to any Pods.
-Symptoms: Pod never gets created due to image pulling failure.
-Why it happens:
-  How to fix it: Then reference it in your Pod spec.'
+Symptoms: Your Pod starts, crashes, restarts, and repeats the loop.'
 ---
 Open the original post ↗ https://kodekloud.com/blog/quick-fixes-for-common-kubernetes-issues/